godatadriven/evol/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**Evol** is clear dsl for composable evolutionary algorithms that optimised for joy.
+**Evol** is a clear dsl for composable evolutionary algorithms, optimised for joy.

 .. image:: _static/evol.png
    :align: center